JEFH507/org-chart-goose-orchestrator/docs/grants/GRANT_PROPOSAL.md

 - Maintains auditability (who did what, when, with which data)
 - Scales seamlessly (start solo on desktop → expand to team → org-wide)

-Built as open-source and designed to fit  Goose upstream and with an Apache-2.0 licence, every component is modular and reusable.
-The Privacy Guard can protect any Goose user(likely can be a PR in current Goose to add to source).
+Built as open-source and designed to fit  goose upstream and with an Apache-2.0 licence, every component is modular and reusable.
+The Privacy Guard can protect any goose user(likely can be a PR in current goose to add to source).
 The Agent Mesh (likely a candidate to be replaced by A2A) enables any multi-agent workflow.
 Role profiles (Finance, Marketing, Engineering) become community templates.

-This grant will fund 12 months to deliver: (1) production-ready orchestration primitives, (2) 10+ role profile templates, (3) comprehensive enterprise deployment guides, (4) upstreamed contributions to Goose core.
+This grant will fund 12 months to deliver: (1) production-ready orchestration primitives, (2) 10+ role profile templates, (3) comprehensive enterprise deployment guides, (4) upstreamed contributions to goose core.

-Impact: Enable thousands of enterprises to adopt Goose safely, grow the MCP extension ecosystem, and establish privacy-first patterns for open-source AI.
+Impact: Enable thousands of enterprises to adopt goose safely, grow the MCP extension ecosystem, and establish privacy-first patterns for open-source AI.

-### Alignment with Goose Values
+### Alignment with goose Values

 **Openness:**
 - 100% open-source core (Apache-2.0): Controller, Agent Mesh, Privacy Guard, Directory
 - Public development: All ADRs, progress tracked on GitHub, community input on roadmap
-- Contributions upstream: Agent Mesh + Privacy Guard will be contributed back to Goose
+- Contributions upstream: Agent Mesh + Privacy Guard will be contributed back to goose

 **Modularity:**
-- MCP-first architecture: Uses Goose extension system (no forking)
+- MCP-first architecture: Uses goose extension system (no forking)
 - Composable primitives: Privacy Guard standalone, Agent Mesh for any workflow
 - Standards-based: HTTP/REST, OIDC, OTEL, MCP (all industry standards)